 7. Grant of Option.
 On the Offering Date, each Participant shall be granted an Option to purchase (at the applicable Purchase Price) shares of Common Stock; provided: (i) that such Option shall be subject to the limitations set forth in Sections 3(b), 6 and 12 and (ii) that such Option shall be subject to such other terms and conditions (applied on a uniform and nondiscriminatory basis), as the Administrator shall determine from time to time.
-Exercise of the Option shall occur as provided in Section 8, unless the Participant has withdrawn pursuant to Section 10, and the Option, to the extent not exercised, shall expire on the last day of the Option may only be purchased with accumulated payroll deductions credited to a Participant's account in accordance with Section 6.
+Exercise of the Option shall occur as provided in Section 8, unless the Participant has withdrawn pursuant to Section 10, and the Option, to the extent not exercised, shall expire on the last day of the Offer Period with respect to which such Option was granted.
+Notwithstanding the foregoing, shares subject to the Option may only be purchased with accumulated payroll deductions credited to a Participant's account in accordance with Section 6.
 In addition, to the extent an Option is not exercised on the Exercise Date, the Option shall lapse and thereafter cease to be exercisable.

 8. Exercise of Option.
 Unless a Participant withdraws from the Plan as provided in Section 10, the Participant's Option for the purchase of shares of Common Stock will be exercised automatically on the Exercise Date, by applying the accumulated payroll deductions in the Participant's account to purchase the number of full shares subject to the Option by dividing such Participant's payroll deductions accumulated prior to the Exercise Date and retained in the Participant's account as of the Exercise Date by the applicable Purchase Price.
-No fractional shares will be purchased; any payroll deductions accumulated in a Participant's account which are not sufficient to purchase a full share shall be returned to the Participant's account following the purchase of shares on the Exercise Date due to the application of Section 423(b)(8) of the Code or Section 7, shall be returned to the Participant's Option to purchase shares hereunder is exercisable only by the Participant's lifetime, a Participant's Option to purchase shares hereunder is exercisable
+No fractional shares will be purchased; any payroll deductions accumulated in a Participant's account which are not sufficient to purchase a full share shall be returned to the Participant's account following the purchase of shares on the Exercise Date due to the application of Section 423(b)(8) of the Code or Section 7, shall be returned to the Participant's Option to purchase shares hereunder is exercisable only by the Participant.

 9. Delivery.
 After each Exercise Date on which a purchase of shares occurs, as soon as administratively practicable, the Company shall, in its discretion, either deliver to each Participant a certificate representing the shares of Common Stock purchased upon exercise of his or her Option, provide for the crediting of such shares in book entry form in the name of the Participant, or provide for an alternative arrangement for the delivery of such shares to a broker or recordkeeping service for the benefit of the Participant.
 In the event the Company is required to file a registration statement to issue any such certificate or otherwise deliver such shares, the Company will seek to obtain such authority.
-If the Company is unable to obtain from any such certificate or other delivery of such shares of the articipant for the Company deems necessary for the lawful issuance of any such certificate or other delivery of such shares of the delivery of such shares, or if for any other reason the Corporation shall be relieved from liability to any Participant except that the Company shall return to each Participant to whom such shares cannot be issued or delivered the amount of the balance credited to his or her account that would have otherwise been used for the purchase of such shares.
+If the Company is unable to obtain from any such commission or agency authority which counsel for the Company deems necessary for the lawful issuance of any such certificate or other delivery of such shares of Common Stock and comply with Applicable Laws, the Corporation shall be relieved from liability to any Participant except that the Company shall return to each Participant to whom such shares cannot be issued or delivered the amount of the balance credited to his or her account that would have otherwise been used for the purchase of such shares.